Formation of star clusters and enrichment by massive stars in simulations of low-metallicity galaxies with a fully sampled initial stellar mass function: Metal enrichment

 \subsection{Formation of enriched stars}

-In the following we analyse the fate of the wind and SN material that end up captured in the interstellar gas, and lead to the formation of enriched stars.
-We individually track each 13 elements released in winds and SNe separately, which allows us to study which enrichment process contributed to the elemental abundances of each individual star.
+In the following we analyse the fate of the wind and SN material that end up captured in the interstellar gas, thus leading to the formation of enriched stars.
+Enriched gas is defined as particles that have received any wind and/or SN material, and enriched stars are stars formed out of enriched gas regardless of their later evolution.
+We individually track each 13 elements released in winds and SNe separately, which allows us to study which enrichment process contributed to the initial elemental abundance of each individual star.

 Fig. \ref{fig:ISM} shows the cumulative enrichment history via winds and SNe for the ISM and the newly formed stars.
 We show the cumulative fraction of wind and SN mass located in the cold ($<300$ K) and the warm ($300$ K $<T<2\times 10^4$ K) phases of the ISM.
 The ISM is defined as all gas particles located between $\pm300$ pc of the midplane.
 The mass fraction of wind and SN material locked in new stars is indicated as well.
-The sum of the material in stars, in the cold ISM and in the warm ISM shows how up to $\sim40$\% of the SN and $\sim65$\% of the wind material are either in stars, or available to star formation in the cold and warm ISM.
+The extended dwarf is more prone to stochastic fluctuations in the fraction of feedback material located in different phases of the ISM.
+Bursts of feedback can drive more efficient outflows (as shown later) in the extended disk that is less enriched to begin with due to the lower total SFR.
+The sum of the material in stars, in the cold ISM and in the warm ISM shows how up to $\sim40$\% of the SN and $\sim65$\% of the wind material are located either in stars or available to star formation in the cold and warm ISM.
 The rest, i.e. $\sim60$\% of the SN and $\sim35$\% of the wind material are either in the hot gas phase or in galactic outflows and therefore not available for enriched star formation.
 Approximately 20\% of the SN and 30\% of the wind material are locked in the cold ISM and up to 6\% of the SN and 9\% of the wind material end up locked in new stars by the end of the simulations.
 Winds are therefore slightly easier to capture in the star-forming gaseous phase, compared to the initially very hot SN material.

 The cumulative mass of new stars ($M_*$), total mass of bound star clusters (>50 stars, $M_\mathrm{*,cluster}$), total produced wind mass (\mbox{$M_\mathrm{wind,tot}=M_\mathrm{wind}$} for easier separation from the other quantities) and the total produced SN mass ($M_\mathrm{SN,tot}=M_\mathrm{SN}$ likewise) are shown in the top row of Fig. \ref{fig:ejecta}.
 The cluster mass is computed for each snapshot separately.
 Once massive stars form, winds are in general the first enrichment process to kick in, followed by SNe with a delay.
 On the right (the extended disk), the first massive star had a mass just below our wind table limit of 9 \mdot, therefore the first SN occurs without wind enrichment, followed by more massive star formation which then start releasing winds.
 In the left hand panel, the jump in wind mass and respective drop in the fraction of winds locked in stars at $t_\mathrm{sim}\sim335$ Myr corresponds to the short lifetime of the \mbox{146 \mdot{}} star.
 The explosion of the PISN is also reflected in a brief drop in wind fraction located in the cold phase (Fig. \ref{fig:ISM}), as the PISN heats and blows out the surrounding medium which the progenitor stars previously enriched via winds.